 Let's take a closer look at how kenaf can address pollution on site (in the field).

-This is the list of where on site pollution occurs:
+This is the list of where most on site pollution occurs:

-The list of how kenaf can reduce pollution on site:
+The list of how kenaf can reduce most pollution on site:

 Rather than going through a via of carbon credits let's see how we can handle industry pollution directly with kenaf.
 It is possible to do this while providing a superior resource, lower costs and locally acquired, while transitioning methods and stakeholders in the supply chain.